utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 - We can find the **percentage point difference** from one year to the next using simple difference again, but we have the describe the change as the difference in percentage points:
   - `New Percentage - Old Percentage = Percentage Point Difference`.
   - Example: `15.5% - 11% = 4.5 percentage points` (NOT 4.5%).
-  - "The percentage of students in special education grew by 4.5 percentage points, from 11% in 2015 to 15.5% in 2020."
+  - "The share of students in special education grew by 4.5 percentage points, from 11% in 2015 to 15.5% in 2020."
 - We can find the **percent change of share** from one year to the next, but we have to again be very specific about what we are talking about ... the growth (or decrease) of the _share_ of students in special education.
   - `((New Percentage - Old Percentage) / Old Percentage * 100) = Change in share of students`.
   - Example: `((15.5 - 11) / 11) * 100 = 40.9`.